-Sacrality of the sculpted seats, prestige regalia, in primitive African art .
-A caryatid, a naked female figure, supports the circular plate with her arms.
-The statue is the "receptacle of a deceased sovereign chief" (Luba, Roberts).
-This stool named lupona , or kioni, kipona , kiona , according to the sources, constitutes the meeting point of the sovereign, his people, and protective spirits and ancestors, where past and present are symbolically and spiritually mingled.
-It was once the seat on which the king was enthroned.
-The seats were arranged on leopard skins when the new leader was inaugurated.
-It was only after being seated there that his address assumed a royal and divine character.
-Apart from these exceptional circumstances, the seats were not used and remained stored in secret places.
+A caryatid "receptacle of a deceased sovereign chief" (Luba, Roberts), sculpted in the round, supports the circular top of this prestigious seat.
+The protruding scarifications in ears converging towards the umbilicus, "center of the world" associated with the lineage, those of the lower abdomen, are related to fertility.
+This stool named lupona, or kioni or kipona, kiona, according to the sources, constitutes the meeting point of the sovereign, his people , and protective spirits and ancestors, where past and present mingle symbolically and spiritually.
+It once formed the seat on which King mulopwe was enthroned.
+The seats were arranged on leopard skins during the investiture of the new leader.
+Only after sitting there did his speech take on a royal and divine character.
+Apart from these exceptional circumstances, the seats were not used and remained stored in undisclosed locations.

 Watch the video